food and nutrition

 Food and Nutrition is the evidence-based diet guidance you need in today's War on Science.

-The second edition of Food and Nutrition: What Everyone Needs to Know® (Oxford University Press, 2025) is an eye-opening and mind-bending examination where all food things are considered, revealing the truth about what we eat and why it matters, farm to fork and far beyond, while helping readers distinguish between science and disinformation and inspiring eaters to create healthy and sustainable diets for all.
+The second edition of Food and Nutrition: What Everyone Needs to Know (Oxford University Press, 2025) by Dr. P.K.
+Newby is an eye-opening and mind-bending examination where all food things are considered, revealing the truth about what we eat and why it matters, from farm to fork and far beyond.
+Its overarching goal: To help readers distinguish between science and diet disinformation while inspiring eaters to create healthy and sustainable diets for all.

-The food revolution is now.
+The time for the next food revolution is now.
 Ready to pick up your fork?

 PART I.